All About Violets: February's Birth Flower

 The Meaning Behind Violets

-Beyond these attributes, violets also represent delicate love, particularly holding importance within the LGBTQ+ community as a symbol of female love, drawing on their use in works by the Greek poet Sappho.
+Beyond these attributes, violets also represent delicate love, holding particular significance within the LGBTQ+ community as a symbol of female love, drawing on their appearance in works by the Greek poet Sappho.
 Their simple yet striking purple petals convey a message of profound affection and connection.

 Spiritually, violets carry meanings that can inspire imagination and dreams.
 For those who feel a connection to the spiritual realm, these flowers may enhance your abilities and offer enlightenment, guiding you toward a more insightful future.